Chambras/MultiCloudVMs/README.md

 ## Pre-requists

-It is assumed that you have Azure, AWS and GCP CLI installed and configured.
+It is assumed that you have Terraform, Azure, AWS and GCP CLI installed and configured.
 More information on this topic [here](https://docs.microsoft.com/en-us/azure/terraform/terraform-overview) for azure, [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for AWS and [here](https://cloud.google.com/sdk/docs/) for GCP.

 ### versions
 These scripts have been tested using:
-* Terraform =>0.12.2
+* Terraform =>0.12.7
-* Azure provider = 1.30.1
+* Azure provider = 1.33.1
 * AWS provider = 2.16.0
 * Google provider = 2.5.1